 - plan and carry out scientific investigations, using equipment, including computers, correctly.

-- know and understand the life processes of living things.
+- knowing and understanding the life processes of living things.

-- know and understand the physical processes of materials, electricity, light, sound and natural forces.
+- knowing and understanding the physical processes of materials, electricity, light, sound and natural forces.

-- know about the nature of the solar system, including the earth.
+- knowing about the nature of the solar system, including the earth.

-- evaluate evidence and present their conclusions clearly and accurately.
+- evaluating evidence and present their conclusions clearly and accurately.

 At Darrington school we use a variety of teaching and learning styles in science lessons.
 Our principal aim is to develop children’s knowledge, skills, and understanding, as well as a sense of enjoyment in science.
 Staff do a daily review with the children to continuously remind them of the knowledge and vocabulary that they should remember.
 Learning is then developed through whole-class and small group teaching.
 We encourage the children to ask, as well as answer, scientific questions.
 The children are also expected to use high level scientific vocabulary which is modelled to them by teaching staff.
 They have the opportunity to use a variety of data, such as statistics, graphs, pictures, and photographs.
 They use ICT in science lessons where it enhances their learning.
 They engage in a wide variety of problem-solving activities.
 Wherever possible, we involve the pupils in practical activities as these increase enthusiasm and motivation and provide first-hand experience.
 This is also developed through exciting visits and visitors for e.g. a planetarium visit or a visit from a mad scientist.
 We also use engaging non-fiction text books to allow children to explore science in their own reading time, as well as supporting their specific topic knowledge.

 We recognise that there are children of widely different scientific abilities in all classes and we ensure that we provide suitable learning opportunities for all children by matching the challenge of the task to the ability of the child.
 We achieve this in a variety of ways by: